libreinnova/odoo_custom_addons/lbr_accounting/README.rst

 * Modify *General Settings > Accounting* page.
 * Allow to expand the accounting module with `Odoo 12 Accounting <https://www.odoo.com/apps/modules/12.0/om_account_accountant/>`_ by Odoo Mates, Odoo SA.
 * Contain Spanish translation for this module.
-* Install third-party technical modules and applications.
+* Install third-party accounting technical modules and applications.
 * Set default type for **invoice** which was created by incoming email server.
 * Allow to install AEAT modules in *General Settings > Accounting* page.
 * Show total in contract tree view.